Alexiukas/Web_Crawler_Internship/README.md

 For both steps, first download ZIP file of this project and extract in your desired location.

 A) If you have git, open the extracted folder and run: git bash here.
-After that, run this command:
+After that, run these commands: mvn clean install mvn exec:java
-mvn exec:java

 B) If you want to run it using IDEA.
 Open Intellij and open extracted project folder.